Skip to Content

 Serving Suggestions

-• Reheat Warm the leftovers in a microwave or the air fryer for 5 minutes at 375°F (190°C).
+• Reheat: Warm the leftovers in the oven or air fryer for 5 minutes at 375°F (190°C) to keep them crispy.
+You can heat them in the microwave, but they will lose their crispiness.

 Frequently Asked Questions